RookieOven/rookieoven/_posts/2016-07-29-startup-spotlight-this-is-milk.md

 ##Last but not least, how can we find out more?

-Thank you so much Angela for your time and a wonderful interview.
-Find out more about This is Milk below and don't forget to check out our [interview](http://productforge.io/livestreams/2016/07/22/livestreamed-q-and-a-with-angela-prentner-smith-founder-of-this-is-milk/).
+Thank you so much Angela for your time and speaking with me.
+Find out more about This is Milk below and don't forget to check out our [interview here](http://productforge.io/livestreams/2016/07/22/livestreamed-q-and-a-with-angela-prentner-smith-founder-of-this-is-milk/).

 * [This is Milk Website](http://www.getadministrate.com/)
 * [This is Milk Blog](http://www.thisismilk.co.uk/blog)